kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 When you submit the `mint` transaction, the `policy-manager.enforce-mint` function calls the `policy:enforce-mint` function in the stored token policies and the function is executed.

+### Capabilities

+The `mint` transaction must include the `MINT` capability signed with the `account` that receives the token.
+The `mint` transaction also requires the `marmalade-v2.guard-policy-v1.MINT` capability if you apply the guard-policy and define a mint guard for the token.

+Required capabilities and parameters for the `mint` function:
+- marmalade-v2.ledger.MINT
+  - id
+  - account (receiver of the token)
+  - amount

+- marmalade-v2.guard-policy-v1.MINT
+  - token-id
+  - account (receiver of the token)
+  - amount

 ## burn

 Use `burn` to destroy the specified token amount from the specified token owner account.